 Homemade Rice Milk

 If you use alternative milk products instead of dairy, the cost can really add up.
-This guide contains a recipe for homemade rice milk
+This page contains a recipe for homemade rice milk

 Very simple and inexpensive to make!
 It is a good non-dairy base for homemade cocoa.